AOU15/RM-Locker/README.md

 ```
 CHANGE LOG
 This section will be used to document changes that were made and the reasoning behind the changes

+1.The background image was changed to images better related to the API.
+The reason behind it was to make the user interested in what they are seeing.
+2.The elements on the page were moved towards the center of the page to appeal to the audidence.
+It also adds to the full fucntionality of the webpage.